 From Malacca to Manchester

-Registration for the upcoming conference From Malacca to Manchester: Curating Islamic Collections Worldwide (Manchester Museum, UK, 22-24 February 2017) is now open.
+Registration for the conference From Malacca to Manchester: Curating Islamic Collections Worldwide (Manchester Museum, UK, 22-24 February 2017) is now closed.

 Wednesday, 22nd February, 2017

 Reaching for the Stars: The Astrolabe in the Islamic World.